Nibirutta/task-api/DEVLOG.md

 - *User authentication is done, I used JWT tokens for security measures, including multi-platform support.*
 - *The refresh token route is fully implemented, and I added some extra lines of code to ensure user security.*
 - *Logout route is done.
 This command deletes the cookie from the browser and, if there was a user linked to it, removes the refresh token from the database as well.*
+- *Added a middleware to verify the access token before accessing a protected route.*